 The CLS, also called Cumulative Layout Shift, is an indicator that checks the visual stability of a web page during the loading phase.
 Google will assign a score from 0 to 1 to the web pages and the CLS of a website should be between 0 and 0.1 to be optimal.
 If for example there are images, advertising integrations missing, and iframes without dimensions or dynamically injected content, this can impact negatively the CLS.

 It is important to note that Core Web Vitals will be combined with other elements that are already considered by the ranking signals, these are called “user experience signals”, and include:

-- Secure navigation: In order to resolve security issues on a website, webmasters can access a Google Search Console report that will help them to identify key issues including malware, misleading pages, harmful downloads and unusual downloads.
+- Secure navigation: To resolve security issues on a website, webmasters can access a Google Search Console report that will help them to identify key issues including malware, misleading pages, harmful downloads, and unusual downloads.

 - HTTPS Security: This ranking signal is less important than the content quality signals.
 However, it is essential to migrate all pages to HTTPS, not only because it can help your website to get a better ranking, but also because it is safer for visitors.

 - Guidelines for Trouble Shooting (Pop-up): Webmasters should avoid as much as possible the use of pop-ups and banners that cover the main content of the page because this can result in disrupting and disturbing the visitor during their navigation.

 The impact of Core Web Vitals on your SEO ranking